-This complete guide will explain the roles and responsibilities of a PEO, when to use one, and how they compare to other HR service providers.
+This guide will cover the roles and responsibilities of a PEO, when to use a PEO, and its comparison with other HR service providers.

 What is a Professional Employer Organization (PEO)?